Wednesday, October 01, 2025

 Posing with the goats

 The goats looked Cashmere to me, neither meat nor dairy.
-In actuality, they are Icelandic (settlement) goats.
-Similar to Icelandic sheep and horses, they are an ancient breed that has been isolated for many centuries and originate from goats brought to Iceland by 9th century Viking settlers .
+In actuality, they were Icelandic (settlement) goats.
+Similar to Icelandic sheep and horses, they are an ancient breed that has been isolated for many centuries.
+They descend from the goats brought to Iceland by 9th century Viking settlers.
 But unlike Icelandic sheep and horses, their numbers are small, as their economic potential has not been explored.
 In the 1980's, they nearly went extinct.
 In Iceland, goats are kept primarily for pets.
-They are obviously well adapted to cold weather, unlike most goats.
+They are obviously well adapted to cold weather, unlike most goats in the US.

 Goats grazing in foreground of glacier